 In the current study conducted by Drexel, 13 participants over the age of 40 applied rapamycin cream every 1-2 days on one side and a placebo on the other for eight months.

 The researchers examined the subjects after two, four, six and eight months, and also performed biopsies and blood tests.

-After eight months, most parts treated with rapamycin showed increased collagen proteins and significantly lower levels of p16 protein, a key indicator of cellular skin aging.
+After eight months, most parts treated with rapamycin showed increased collagen proteins and significantly lower levels of p16 protein, a key indicator of cellular aging of the skin.

 Skin with lower p16 levels has fewer senescent cells, which are associated with skin wrinkles.